 Easily accessed from the city centre, Mt Victoria has a host of easy and intermediate trails, as well as a skills area.
 Be aware that some trails are shared or cross trails with walkers.
 Some of the best riding can be found on the Hataitai side of Mt Victoria.

 Location: 5 minutes drive from the city centre.
 There are a number of access points: Majoribanks Street, Lookout Road, Alexandra Road, Hataitai Park and more!

 Waiu Park / Wainuiomata Mountain Bike Park

 Another stunning location for a mountain bike park is at Waiu Park with its mix of regenerating forest and wetlands.
-There are around 16km of trails with highlights being the easy-going climb up Jungle Gym to the technical downhill of Spoon Hill!
+There are around 16km (10 miles) of trails with highlights being the easy-going climb up Jungle Gym to the technical downhill of Spoon Hill!

 Location: Waiu Street, Lower Hutt

 In the eastern suburb of Miramar, check out the mountain biking trails in the Centennial Reserve.
 There are intermediate trails, a dual slalom, pump track and kids’ loop.
 Find out more at 10 Great Things to Do in Miramar.

 Location: Centennial Reserve, Miramar.
 Access is at the end of Darlington Road, and along Nevay Road and Main Road.

 The Statton Street side of the Belmont Regional Park in Lower Hutt has a wide range of purpose-built bike tracks such as Borderline, a flowing trail with drops, jumps and banked turns.
 The Bull Run is also a goodie if you are more advanced.